DarkMortal/Context-API/README.md

 # Context-API in React using Yarn and Vite

+- ### To create a React project in Webpack:-

+      yarn create react-app project-name
 - ### To create a React project in Vite:-

       $ yarn create vite